 Meaning and History

 Surprising fact: the most famous Deportivo emblem has remained almost unchanged since 1912.
-And the path that it has traveled does not differ in variety because the designers experimented only with the color palette.
-Perhaps this is due to the graphic sign’s symbolism because each element in its composition has a special meaning and cannot be replaced by something else.
+And its path has not varied because the designers experimented only with the color palette.
+Perhaps this is due to the graphic sign’s symbolism, meaning each element in its composition has a special meaning and cannot be replaced by something else.
 Until 1912, simpler and more minimalist logos were used.

 What is Deportivo de La Coruña?

-Deportivo de La Coruña is the popular form for the official name Real Club Deportivo de La Coruña, which includes professional footballers.
-The team is based in Galicia, Spain, and plays in the third-tier Primera División RFEF – Group 1.
+Deportivo de La Coruña is the popular form of the official name Real Club Deportivo de La Coruña, which is used for professional footballers.
+The team is based in Galicia, Spain, and plays in the third-tier Primera División RFEF Group 1.
 It was established in 1906.

 1906 – 1908

-The first emblem contains the Sala Calvet gymnasium’s initials, in which the football club was established.
+The first emblem contains the initials of the Sala Calvet gymnasium, where the football club was established.
 The “SC” letters are presented as a thin blue monogram.

 1908 – 1910

-A blue knight’s belt frames the monogram in the form of a ring.
-The central circle is white, as is the general background.
+A blue knight’s belt frames the monogram as a ring.
+The central circle and general background are white.

 1910 – 1911

-The team celebrated the patronage of Alfonso XIII with a new royal crown logo.
+The team celebrated Alfonso XIII’s patronage with a new royal crown logo.
 The belt and monogram remain in place, but the outlines and letters are black.
-The ring’s inner part is white, so the inscription “DEPORTIVO SALA CALVET” is visible on it.
-There is a brown soccer ball in the center, with a golf club and tennis racket in the background.
+The ring’s inner part is white, so the inscription “DEPORTIVO SALA CALVET” is visible.
+A brown soccer ball is in the center, with a golf club and a tennis racket in the background.

 1911 – 1912

 The designers removed all sports attributes except the ball.
-The racket and clubless emblem represent Deportivo La Coruña as a football club.
+The racket-and-clubless emblem represents Deportivo La Coruña as a football club.

 1912 – 1928

 The ball and the “SC” monogram are a thing of the past.
-They were replaced by the Sala Calvet Gymnasium’s triangular pennant, which features a purple cross with a mini-crown in the center.
+They were replaced by the triangular pennant of the Sala Calvet Gymnasium, which features a purple cross with a mini-crown at the center.
 However, the large crown has not disappeared anywhere.
-In the banner’s left corner is a blue diagonal stripe taken from the flag of the Galicia region.
-Inside the knight’s belt is written the name of the club, indicating the patronage of Alfonso XIII: “REAL CLUB DEPORTIVO LA CORUÑA.”
+In the banner’s left corner is a blue diagonal stripe taken from the flag of Galicia.
+Inside the knight’s belt is the club’s name, indicating Alfonso XIII’s patronage: “REAL CLUB DEPORTIVO LA CORUÑA.”

 1928 – 1931

-The large crown has become a little smaller; everything else has not changed.
+The large crown has become smaller; everything else has not changed.

 1931 – 1941

-The club had to remove both crowns because the use of such symbols after the overthrow of Alfonso XIII was considered a crime.
+The club had to remove both crowns because using such symbols after Alfonso XIII’s overthrow was considered a crime.

 1941 – 1955

-After the end of the Spanish Civil War, the team adopted the classic crown emblem.
+After the Spanish Civil War ended, the team adopted the classic crown emblem.
 Gone is the blue diagonal line representing the Galicia flag.

 1955 – 1962

 The missing blue stripe is back.
-The design of the crown has changed: small light blue dots appeared on it.
+The design of the crown has changed: small, light-blue dots have appeared on it.
 The knight’s belt is yellow, and the cross on the pennant is blue.

 1962 – 1973

-The designers have made the ring white to make the club’s name written in gold letters easier to see.
+The designers made the ring white to make the club’s name, written in gold letters, easier to see.

 1973 – 1997